 Yoga is meditation in motion.
 Moving and stretching your body allows you to release tension, and give your mind a place to "rest" when it would otherwise ruminate.
 Practice yoga before meditation to help release anxious energy and prepare your body for sitting.
 Always honor your edges, never push yourself.
 If your breath is not easy and regular, back off of the posture or modify it completely until you can breathe with ease.
 The purpose of yoga is not to achieve a particular posture - rather it is to unite your body, mind and spirit.

-There so many ways meditation for grief can support you.
-Read inspirational stories and practical advice in the Mindfulness & Grief Book, or join Heather Stang in the Meditation for Grief Course & Community Forum, or go deeper with the Online Meditation for Grief Group, where you will receive guided meditations, video instructions, journaling prompts and more.
+There so many ways meditation for grief and loss can support you.
+Read inspirational stories and practical advice in the Mindfulness & Grief Book, or join Heather Stang in the Meditation for Grief Course & Community Forum, or go deeper with the Online Meditation for Grief Group, where you will receive guided meditations, video instructions, journaling prompts for grief, and more.